Places in Harry Potter: Number 12, Grimmauld Place

-Number 12, Grimmauld Place (Note: "Grimmauld Place" is an old pun on the phrase "grim old place" for a run-down home.) is the London home of the Black family.
+Number 12, Grimmauld Place is the London home of the Black family.
 In the fifth novel, it is selected as the headquarters of the Order of the Phoenix.
 A house-elf named Kreacher inhabits the house.
-In Half-Blood Prince, Harry learns that he has inherited the property from his deceased godfather Sirius Black, and he donates it to the Order.
-In Deathly Hallows, Grimmauld Place becomes a sanctuary for Harry, Ron, and Hermione while they are hiding from Voldemort.
+In Half-Blood Prince, Harry learns that he has inherited Number 12 from his deceased godfather Sirius Black, and he donates the property to the Order.
+In Deathly Hallows, the house becomes a sanctuary for Harry, Ron, and Hermione while they are hiding from Voldemort.